Character Acquisition (Start Here!)

 Character Boards (under Training Boards)

-Nearly all characters now have access to a character board for themselves.
-This board provides them medium improvements across their Skill 1, Skill 2, and EX skill.
+All characters now have access to a character board for themselves.
+This board provides them medium improvements across their Skill 1, Skill 2, and EX skill, and generally very strong improvements for their LD.

-Each board has 3 sections, one for each skill, and your character will be required to have their crystal level and all weapon passives to complete the board.
-The last 1/3 will be locked unless you have their EX+ at 3/3.
+Each board has 4 sections, one for each skill, and your character will be required to have their crystal level and all weapon passives to complete the board.
+The last 1/3 of the EX branch will be locked unless you have their EX+ at 3/3.
 This is not a reason to 3/3 an EX+!

 Importance: Medium | Ease of Attaining: Easy | Cost of Attaining: Random